NBA Today

-NBA Today is a weekday American television sports talk program on ESPN, hosted by Malika Andrews, featuring Kendrick Perkins, Chiney Ogwumike and Richard Jefferson as panelists.
-The show repeats immediately after on ESPN2, where it will air live at its regular time if ESPN is featuring another event.
+NBA Today is a weekday American television studio sports talk program on ESPN, hosted by Malika Andrews, featuring Kendrick Perkins, Chiney Ogwumike and Richard Jefferson as panelists.
+The show rebroadcast immediately after on ESPN2, where it will air live at its regular time if ESPN is featuring another event.

 NBA Today includes latest news, opinion and analysis on the National Basketball Association (NBA).
 The show is based in Los Angeles.
 NBA Today also travels to marquee NBA events, including the NBA Finals for on-site shows.
 NBA Today replaced The Jump as ESPN's daily NBA studio show.

 History

 NBA Today debuted on October 18, 2021, from Los Angeles, California with a more-relaxed format that is similar to TNT's Inside the NBA.